top of page

 What is an EICR and why do I need one?

-An Electrical Installation Condition Report (EICR) is an in-depth inspection of your property's electrical systems.
-We perform these to identify any potential safety risks, deterioration, or defects.
-For landlords, this is a legal requirement to ensure the safety of your tenants and protect your investment.
+An Electrical Installation Condition Report is an in-depth inspection of your property's electrical systems to identify safety risks, deterioration, or defects.
+For landlords, this is a legal requirement.

 Is an EICR mandatory for landlords in West London?